 The first thing you need to do to make this cinnamon roll monkey bread, is to preheat the oven to 350F degrees.

-Next, mix white sugar and 1 tsp cinnamon together in a small bowl.
+Next, mix white sugar and 1 teaspoon cinnamon together in a small bowl.

 Then open the tubes of cinnamon rolls and separate each one.
 Cut each cinnamon bun into quarters then toss with the cinnamon sugar and set aside.